pbrandiezs/udacity-fullstack-project-item-catalog/vagrant/catalog/README.md

 * See the file Expected_Output.docx for screenshots
 ## Test Users
 Facebook test users have been created to assist with evaluating this program.
 You may use these User ID's for testing.
+When logging in, select the drop down in the facebook login window to switch to a new user, specify the email, and an initial password udacity.

 Name                            User ID	        Email Samantha Alcfecacfabha Smithsen	100036531361281	owfdypjzrh_1556917027@tfbnw.net